DDragon1/py-json-server/README.md

 | `api` | `string` | **Required**.
 The name of the collection |

 #### Get item
+for getting the item from the DB, if it has the `override` option the returned json will be randomize as configured in the DB.
 ```http
   GET /<api>/<name?>/<version?>
   POST /<api>/<name?>/<version?>